helios1138/graphql-typed-client/README.md

 ```
 The tool learns about the specified GraphQL endpoint by making a GET request with a schema introspection query

-If the endpoint only listens of POST requests or if it requires authorization, you can handle this by supplying
+If the endpoint only listens to POST requests or if it requires authorization, you can handle this by supplying
 a file with a function which should return the options for making a [`request`](https://github.com/request/request)

 For example, to generate a client for GitHub GraphQL API, you need to create a file like this: